Updated for 2020

 PS While we strive for accuracy in all our round ups, we encourage you to use the provided links to confirm pricing and hours before heading out!

 Mosby boasts that their farm is simple, family fun!
 They have an old-fashioned pumpkin patch featuring their locally grown gourds, and a fancy corn maze with a different theme every year.
-On the weekends, you can hitch a tractor pulled hay ride (weather permitting).
-I believe the only charge (aside from anything you choose to purchase) is for the corn maze, which is 10.00/adults and 7.00/children .
-Kids under 3 are free.
+Opens October 1st; Covid safety info. on the home page.
+Nice choice for maze fans, and if you like a down-home farm feel to your patch.

 Nothing scary at this pumpkin patch that is great for littles!
-Activities include a pumpkin slingshot, a 7 acre corn maze, and a hayride There are also a variety of items for sale, including lattes, apple cider, and kettle corn!
+Activities include a pumpkin slingshot and a 7 acre corn maze.
+There are also a variety of items for sale.
 This is a friendly, family run farm.
+Covid precautions are on the home page.
+Great choice if you want the whole patch experience but with a family farm vibe.

 This is a favorite of SFM Facebook readers who love the farm animals and think it’s a good choice for younger children.
-Activities include the pumpkin patch, pumpkin sling shot, farm animals, face painting, candy store, corn maze and face painting.
-Head here for maze information.
-Note that the maze and slingshot have different times than the patch itself.
-Head here for their flyer with all info.
-Note that this is a very popular spot.
-We suggest you go early if you’re headed there on a weekend.
+Activities include the pumpkin patch, pumpkin sling shot, farm animals, corn maze and more.
+This is a great choice if you were bummed to miss the fair this year.
+It’s really got a whole pumpkin palooza vibe.
+Do go early to beat the crowds as this is a super popular spot, especially on weekends.
+Opens October 1st.

 Formerly Terry’s Berries, this organic farm sells a variety of organically grown foods.
 In the past this has included pumpkins.
 We are still confirming for this year.
 I would not think of this as a patch experience, but I’ve included it because there are few certified organic options, and I know that’s important to some readers.

-An especially good choice for young children.
+An especially good choice for young children or those of you who want to get a pumpkin without committing the whole day to it .
 There are farm animals to see and a small, low key kids’ play area.
 Last year the tot sized corn maze was gone, and I don’t think it’s coming back, but I still need to check.
 There is no extra charge for activities here, and everything but your pumpkin and any other goodies you buy is free.
 My family loves this patch, but it is very simple compared to others.
 Be sure to check out their Facebook page for updates.

 From their fb page: